-About MeFind out more about me, my teaching experience, and see me play...
+About MeFind out more about me, my guitar teaching experience, and see me play...

 Thanks for coming to the About Me page.
 Here you can find out more about my teaching experience, and also see examples of my playing.

-But, if you’re in a rush, here’s me reduced to six bullet points…
+But, if you’re in a rush, here’s me reduced to seven bullet points…

 - I studied classical piano for 9 years, from the ages of eight to seventeen.